-three months after the disaster of the hurricane, and concluded about eighteen months later, in July, 1940.
+Construction of a bridge over the West Passage began in December, 1938, only three months after the disaster of the hurricane, and concluded about eighteen months later, in July, 1940.
 Ferry service from Saunderstown to Jamestown immediately ended.
 By 1988, the original prediction of 177,000 bridge crossings annually occurred every 11 days.

 After World War II began in Europe, the Army, in 1940, modernized Forts Getty and Wetherill and developed a new fort, Fort Burnside, at Beavertail to help protect the growing naval installations in the area.
-It stretched submarine nets across both the East and constructed sites for radar and various underwater detection devices.
-While the remained in government hands for many years thereafter, ultimately the forts were to become waterfront parks of great value to the Jamestown community and to the state.
+It stretched submarine nets across both the East and the West Passages, established underwater mines that could be detonated from shore, and constructed sites for radar and various underwater detection devices.
+While the military presence dominated Jamestown's activities during the War, and the coastal forts remained in government hands for many years thereafter, ultimately the forts were to become waterfront parks of great value to the Jamestown community and to the state.